Skip to content

 Bryan Obaugh – EDA Member Representative: bobaugh78@yahoo.com

-The Highland Tourism Council meets in-person at The Highland Center's Event Room in Monterey (61 Highland Center Drive) at 7 pm typically during the second Monday of the month unless there is insufficient business to be conducted.
+The Highland Tourism Council meets in-person at The Highland Center's Event Room in Monterey (61 Highland Center Drive) at 7 pm typically during the second Monday of the month.
 Please contact Executive Director Chris Swecker at director@highlandcounty.org or call 540-468-2550 for the meeting information if it is not listed below.
 Any member of the public who is interested in finding out more about the Council is welcome and encouraged to attend these meetings.

 Next Highland Tourism Council Meeting: